1Remote/1Remote/readme.md

 1Remote is a modern personal remote session manager and launcher.
 It is a single place to manage all your remote sessions supporting number of different protocols.

 ```[SHELL]
-Since word `pre-mortem` has a awful meaning and `1Remote` is not easy to remember or spell.
+Since word `pre-mortem` has a awful meaning and `PRemoteM` is not easy to remember or spell.

 This App Will Rename to 1Remote in the feature..
 ```